kaorism/credo_envvar/README.md

 # Credo Envvar

-Add-on for Credo for avoiding environment variables that get evaluated at Elixir compile time.
+Add-on for Credo for checking environment variables that get evaluated at Elixir compile time.
 Please see [Credo](https://github.com/rrrene/credo) for usage.